packet-transactions/domino-compiler/INSTRUCTION.md

 Note: Now all programs in ~/chipmunk_experiment/domino_programs can run with compile_with_chipmunk.py except codel.c dns_ttl_change.c and hula_probe.c

-@XiangyuG will fixe the bug later
+@XiangyuG will fix the bug later